 - Each trail in turn within a trail file is also secured with a unique key

 The master key is stored in the keyvault while the trail specific keys are stored in the filesystem.
 Additionally, the trail file names are confuscated on purpose, making it impossible to trace which file pertains to which session.

 The recordings are native SSH/Guacamole (RDP) protocol streams.

-No. We will most likely add the capability to download the recordings as video files later through the PrivX UI for the members of privx-admin role.
+No. We will most likely add the capability to download the recordings as video files through the PrivX UI later .